isomerpages/mlaw-cmc/_e-services/1-refer-a-case-to-cmc.md

 ---

-<p style=text-align: justify">Disputes may also be referred to the CMC for voluntary mediation by the Singapore Police Force, HDB, Town Council, Members of Parliament, People’s Association or any other agency.</p>
+<p style="text-align: justify">Disputes may also be referred to the CMC for voluntary mediation by the Singapore Police Force, HDB, Town Council, Members of Parliament, People’s Association or any other agency.</p>

-<p style=text-align: justify">If you are a public officer from any government agency, non-governmental organisation or voluntary welfare organisation, you can refer suitable cases to CMC for voluntary mediation through one of the following modes:-</p>
+<p style="text-align: justify">If you are a public officer from any government agency, non-governmental organisation or voluntary welfare organisation, you can refer suitable cases to CMC for voluntary mediation through one of the following modes:-</p>

 * Call the CMC Enquiry Line at 1800 2255 529 during office hours